Brewing your best "cuppa"

 - use heated water for large, green or delicate leaves

-- time the brew by the clock 1 to 3 mins and serve
+- time the brew by the clock for 1 to 3 minutes and serve

 - shorter times give more nuanced flavours